syncfusion-content/uwp-docs/uwp/Radial-Gauge/Overview.md

 control: SfCircularGauge
 documentation: ug
 ---
-# About Syncfusion UWP Radial Gauge Contro
+# About Syncfusion UWP Radial Gauge Control

 The Circular Gauge helps you to visualize the numeric values over a circular scale.
 The appearance of the gauge is fully customized to integrate your applications without fault.